 Sophie Nadel, Writer’s Tips Editor, is in 10th grade and has been writing since she was in kindergarten.
 She has been published in several online magazines (including Amazing Kids!) and has won local and national awards for her writing.
 She is the founder and president of her school’s creative writing club.
 In her free time, she enjoys reading, playing video games, and watching anime.
 Sophie also performs improvisational comedy, teaches English as a second language, and volunteers at a local nature preserve.

 Victoria Feng, Money Smarts Editor, Amazing Kids Spotlight Interviewer and AKOM Writer, is a seventh grader who loves reading and writing.
 She spends most of her free time curled up with a book or writing.
-Victoria has been published on jaBlog!, in a Creative Communications anthology, and Creative Kids, where she is a book reviewer.
-She plays the piano and percussion.
+Victoria is a kid reporter for the Scholastic News Kid Press Corps.
+She has also been published on jaBlog!, in a Creative Communications anthology, and previously worked in the Creative Kids book review program.
 Victoria also likes math and is in eighth grade math.
-She has won a couple of awards in Future Business Leaders of America (FBLA) and placed 2nd place in a Shearer’s Invention Competition.
-Victoria enjoys baking cakes and brownies.
+She serves as her school’s VP of Public Relations and has won in multiple events for Region and State.
+Victoria placed 2nd in the Shearer’s Invention Competition.

 Avani (Av) Anil Kumar, AK Adventures and Global Village Editor, is 17.
 An Indian by birth, she had lived in Saudi Arabia for 14 years before settling back to India for higher studies.
 She has an enormous appetite for fiction with her favorite authors being J K Rowling, Dan Brown, Veronica Roth, Suzanne Collins, and Rick Riordan.
 Her reading habit evolved into writing fiction, poetry, and at times, essays in her free time.
 She writes for her school magazine and has won prizes at the district levels.
 Apart from literary ventures, she plays piano, is a pretty good artist, and loves to dance and choreograph.
 Though she claims to be not much of a singer, she says she hums enough to attract complaints of headaches.
 She has a huge passion for music, and is a ‘Headphones on, World off’ type.